coatless-quarto/codecelloptions/README.md

 ## Usage

 The `codecelloptions` extension does not introduce significant enhancements to your document's content.
-Instead, it serves as a way for authors to quickly bootstrap their own custom code cell through an extension dependency]().
+Instead, it serves as a way for authors to quickly bootstrap their own custom code cell through an [extension embedding](https://quarto.org/docs/journals/formats.html#extension-embedding).

 ## Installation